julianespinel/stockreader/README.md

 ## How to use?

-Stockreader has a simple HTTP API.
-Throught it you can request stock current data and historical data. <br>
+Stockreader has a simple HTTP API,  with it you can request stock current data and historical data. <br>
 Please refer to the API documentation. * link.